Measurement of transverse polarization of $\Lambda$ and $\bar{\Lambda}$ hyperons inside jets in $pp$ collisions at $\sqrt{s}=200$ GeV: Experiment and data analysis

 The events used in this analysis are selected with jet patch (JP) triggers, which require the transverse electromagnetic energy ($E_{\text{T}}$) in a region $\Delta \eta$ $\times$ $\Delta \phi$ = 1.0 $\times$ 1.0 in the BEMC or EEMC to exceed a given threshold~\cite{star:2012jet}.
 The transverse energy thresholds for JP1 and JP2 triggers are set to $5.4 $ GeV and $7.3$ GeV, respectively, in 2015.
 The event vertices are reconstructed from TPC tracks, and the $z$ component of the collision vertex is required to be within 90 cm (along the beamline) of the center of the TPC for uniform acceptance.

-As the first step of the analysis, $\Lambda\:(\overline{\Lambda})$ candidates are reconstructed via the dominant weak decay channel $\Lambda \rightarrow p + \pi^{-}$ ($\overline{\Lambda}\rightarrow \overline{p} + \pi^+$) from TPC tracks, following a similar procedure as was used in previous STAR measurements~\cite{star:2009dll, star:2018dll, star:2018dtt, star:2024dlltt}.
+$\Lambda(\overline{\Lambda})$ candidates are reconstructed via the dominant weak decay channel $\Lambda \rightarrow p + \pi^{-}$ ($\overline{\Lambda}\rightarrow \overline{p} + \pi^+$) from TPC tracks, following a similar procedure as was used in previous STAR measurements~\cite{star:2009dll, star:2018dll, star:2018dtt, star:2024dlltt, Chen:2026gka}.
 (Anti-)Proton and pion tracks are identified based on their energy loss d$E$/d$x$ in the TPC, and a minimum transverse momentum of $0.15$ GeV$/c$ is required.
-(Anti-)Proton and pion tracks are then paired to form a $\Lambda\:(\overline{\Lambda})$ candidate, and a set of $p_{\text{T}}$-dependent topological criteria similar to those in Ref.~\cite{star:2018dtt} is applied to suppress the combinatorial background.
-After the selection, the purity of the $\Lambda\:(\overline{\Lambda})$ candidates is about $90\%$ within the mass peak.
+(Anti-)Proton and pion tracks are then paired to form a $\Lambda(\overline{\Lambda})$ candidate, and a set of $p_{\text{T}}$-dependent topological selections is applied to suppress the combinatorial background.
+The distance of closest approach (DCA) between the daughter tracks is required to be small, decreasing from 0.65 cm to 0.40 cm as the hyperon $p_{\mathrm{T}}$ increases.
+Additionally, the DCA of the daughter tracks to the primary vertex (PV) is required to exceed a $p_{\mathrm{T}}$-dependent threshold.
+For the reconstructed $\Lambda(\overline{\Lambda})$ candidate, an upper limit on the DCA to the PV, which ranges from 0.55 cm to 1.0 cm as $p_{\mathrm{T}}$ varies.
+Further selections are applied to the decay length, which must be larger than a value ranging from approximately 3.0 cm to 4.5 cm as $p_{\mathrm{T}}$ increases, and to the pointing angle, requiring $\cos(\vec{r},\vec{p}) > 0.995$, where $\vec{r}$ and $\vec{p}$ denote the vector from the primary vertex to the decay point and the momentum of the $\Lambda(\overline{\Lambda})$, respectively.
+These criteria effectively suppress the combinatorial background while maintaining good signal efficiency.
+After the selection, the purity of the $\Lambda(\overline{\Lambda})$ candidates is about $90\%$ in the mass peak region ($1.112 < M < 1.120 $ GeV/$c^2$).